-We’re pretty sure the Nature’s Miracle High-Sided Litter Box is going to be the best for the average homeowner and their feline.
+We tested and reviewed the best cat litter boxes on the market.
+Nature’s Miracle High-Sided Litter Box is going to be the best for the average homeowner and their feline.
 The high sides prevent overspray and litter from getting shuttled around the house, it’s large enough for almost any cat, and it’s also got a lowered entryway for cats who are getting older or just those who are clumsy in the first place.

 This should be your first choice if you’re getting ready to replace a kitty litter box.
 While it lacks a hood, most cats will readily take to it and get their business done without any further issues and you won’t have any trouble getting it cleaned out.

 Top 5 Cat Litter Boxes

 |Nature’s Miracle High-Sided||23” x 18 ½” x 11”||No||Check Price|

 |IRIS Cat Litter Box with Scoop||19” x 15” x 11 ¾”||Available||Check Price|

 |Petphabet Litter Box with Lid||24 8/10” x 20” x 16 ½”||Yes||Check Price|

 |Petmate Litter Pan||Various||No||Check Price|

 1. Best Overall Cat Litter Box

 When it comes down to it, this was probably our favorite litter box currently available.
 While it may lack a hood, we found that cats readily took to it and the high sides prevented “sand castles” from being made on the floor and kept urine in.